Casters on the Garden Tower® 2 Vertical Planting System: Supporters Have Great Solutions

-Garden Tower Project recommends the use of stationary objects under the towers, or a platform with casters attached.
+Garden Tower Project recommends the use of either stationary objects under the towers or a platform with casters attached.
 For full-time caster use, we recommend a platform or dolly.
 Many of these platforms have built in wheels that reduce the stability of the tower.
 Please use them with caution.

 Jeanne Warner posted this solution: “I just ordered a 29″ internal diameter, cross deck dolly from McMaster-Carr for $78 that is load rated at 900# and has 4 rotating polypropylene casters.
-It will cost about $90 with shipping, delivered in two days.
-Once I add a plywood circle over the cross, this is the perfect solution to having a stable deck for your GT2.
-You should still be able to move it when you want to.
-According to my brother, a mechanical engineer, the polypropylene casters will assist in distributing the load so that the weight of the properly watered and growing GT2 will not overly burden your flooring if you are growing indoors.
+It will cost about $90 with shipping, and it should be delivered in two days.
+Once I add a plywood circle over the cross, this is the perfect solution to having a stable deck for my Garden Tower® 2 system.
+I should also still be able to move it when I want to.
+According to my brother, a mechanical engineer, the polypropylene casters will assist in distributing the load so that the weight of the properly watered and growing Garden Tower® 2 system will not overly burden your flooring if you are growing indoors.

 My dolly is 29″ and you can see by the photo that it is just big enough.
 I recommend flipping the dolly over onto the plywood and tracing around the inside of the rim so that your cut matches whatever imperfections exist in the used dolly.
 Also, I suggest using treated/marine grade plywood, so that it weathers well.